qualiton/github-discussions-crawler/README.md

 - Kubernetes cluster with helm/tiller installed
 - Postgres SQL database to store Github discussion details
 - [Github API token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) with `read:discussion  Read team discussions` permission for an account which is member of the discussion we would like to have updates from
-- Slack Incoming Webhooks configured for your preferred slack channel.
+- [Slack Bot User](https://api.slack.com/bot-users) for Github Discussions Crawler

 ## Installing the Chart